MarkAStevens04/JCP410/README.md

 # Overview
 This is the GitHub repository for my independent project course "JCP410 - Modelling of Biochemical Systems".

-The final paper is located in `Final Paper.pdf`
+**The paper associated with this project is located in **`Final Paper.pdf`.

 # How Modules Fit Together